algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 <!-- Current solution description
 Pros and cons of the current solution -->
+The current solution description is :
+- Use a smart Tv to display the information.
+- Give an access to someone to change the information on the smart Tv.
+- The editing of the information must be easy to use.

 ### 2.2.
 Suggested or Proposed Solution / Design